-You first need to understand the specifics about consumption habits regarding cosmetics in China.
+You first need to understand the specifics of consumption habits regarding cosmetics in China.

-You must keep in mind that there are many counterfeit products on the Chinese market, and that the beauty sector is not an exception.
-Therefore Chinese consumers do not trust brands and products anymore, unless they can make sure they are authentic ones.
+Keep in mind that there are many counterfeit products on the Chinese market and that the beauty sector is not an exception.
+Therefore Chinese consumers do not trust brands and products anymore unless they can make sure they are authentic.

 What you should remember here is that:

-- Chinese consumers like the whole shop experience when buying cosmetics, and advertising is really effective
+- Chinese consumers like the whole shopping experience when buying cosmetics, and advertising is really effective

 - They are wary of new brands and will be very cautious when buying online